 Family safari holidays create memories to be treasured by the entire family for years to come.
 An ideal family safari holiday will therefore include experiences that will amuse, educate and entertain the young and old alike.

-Activities that abound family safari holidays include Masai necklace making, Swahili mask-making, balloon safaris, cultural visits, game drives, horseback safaris, quad biking, learning to read scat and animal tracks and river-rafting.
+Activities during Kenyan family safari holidays include Masai necklace making, Swahili mask-making, balloon safaris, cultural visits, game drives, horseback safaris, quad biking, learning to read scat and animal tracks and river-rafting.

 Family safari holidays can also be easily combined with a beach holiday for some post safari relaxation.
 Activities during a beach holiday include swimming, scuba diving, sailing, fishing, windsurfing, kitesurfing and skydiving.

 The leading family safari holidays destinations include Kenya, Tanzania, South Africa, Botswana, Zambia, Namibia and Uganda and Rwanda, both of which are popular for gorilla trekking.

 Many game lodges have strict minimum age requirements so check to be sure all of the lodges in your itinerary cater for your children.
 Also, if your children are under 12 years of age you may be asked to upgrade to a private safari vehicle for the comfort of your kids and that of other guests.

 Malaria is probably the most important health risk to be aware of when on a family safari holiday.
 However, anti-malarial tablets and syrups are available for babies and young children.
 It’s also a good idea to check with the National Travel Health Network and Centre, which has a lot of useful information including a breakdown of information for every country.
 Also don’t forget to take out adequate travel insurance for the entire family.